ThoughtWorksInc/TWU101-TDDIntro/README.md

 > printStream.println();
 > ```

-Now let's use this information to write a some testable code that prints a greeting for us.
+Now we'll use this information to write a some testable code that prints a greeting for us.
 Here's an untestable (and untested) version of `GreetingPrinter`:
 ``` java
 public class GreetingPrinter {